 - How to make the perfect French chocolate mousse – This is one of the longer lessons in the course because Dominique shares so many extra tips as he explains this recipe.
 For example, flavoring the milk before making the ganache.

 - How to temper chocolate – If you want to make your own bonbons, you have to know how to temper chocolate properly.
-After watching his video on chocolate I finally understood that even one single drop of water seizes chocolate.
+After watching his video on chocolate I finally understood that even one single drop of water seizes the chocolate.

 - How to laminate dough – The key to making the perfect croissants is proper lamination.
 Once you have learned how to do it the right way you will be able to use that knowledge to make all kinds of layered pastry doughs, including Mille-feuille, sfogliatella, and Kouign Amann